rahuman23/SG-Nutanix101/info/clusterinfo.rst

      - 10.XX.YY.40 (DC VM)
      - 10.XX.YY.40 (DC VM)

-.. raw:: html

-  <strong><font color="red">With 5-6 participants sharing each physical cluster, there is limited system memory and ~30 IP addresses available per participant.
+:html:`<strong><font color="red">With 5-6 participants sharing each physical cluster, there is limited system memory and ~30 IP addresses available per participant.
 Refer to the CLEANUP section at the end of each lab for direction on VMs that can be removed before proceeding to your next lab.
-THANK YOU!</font></strong>
+THANK YOU!</font></strong>`